MokshdaSharma/Mental_health_bot/README.md

 ## 🏆 Outcome

 This system allows educational institutions to:
- Detect mental health concerns early.
+- Detect mental health concerns early.
- Offer proactive, personalized mental health support.
+- Offer proactive, personalized mental health support.
- Minimize severe mental health crises.
+- Minimize severe mental health crises.
- Enhance students’ academic performance through emotional well-being.
+- Enhance students’ academic performance through emotional well-being.

 ---

+## Description of the uploaded files
+#NeuroNest_Model.py : This is the main model which needs to be done to get the required outcome.
+#EDA_MoswlSwlwction.ipynb : This contains all the data preprocessing steps along with tested models.
+#Model_POC.ipynb : This contains the proof of concept of the final model.
+#anxiety_voting_model.pkl, depression_voting_model.pkl, stress_voting_model : These are the models saved.
+#students_mental_health_survey.csv : This is the dataset we took into consideration.